Allen, Wisconsin hold off Arizona State in Las Vegas Bowl - WHIZ News

 Arizona State allowed just 21 sacks this season, an average of 1.75 per game.
 Daniels was sacked a season-high four times and Wisconsin held the Sun Devils to 60 yards rushing on 33 carries.

+Wisconsin came in with the top-ranked run defense in the country, permitting 65.2 yards per game.

+“They’re one of the top-ranked defenses in the nation for a reason,” Daniels said.
+“They’re very disciplined.
+We knew coming into the game that the game would be won at the line of scrimmage.
+I feel like we could have done a little bit better job run blocking, getting the run going.”

-Sophomore linebacker Nick Herbig had two sacks and finished with a team-high nine this season.
+Sophomore linebacker Nick Herbig had two sacks for Wisconsin and finished with a team-high nine this season.

+“We knew it coming in, that it was going to be tough.
+We had a good plan,” said Badgers linebacker Jack Sanborn.
+“Credit to (Daniels), he’s a great player.
+When it mattered, we got it done.”

 VALIANT EFFORT FROM DANIELS